sequra/woocommerce-sequra/woocommerce-sequra/readme.txt

 == Changelog ==
 = 4.9.2 =
-* Make sure payment method set to order correponds with the method used in SeQura
+* Make sure payment method set to order corresponds with the method used in SeQura
-* Allow free options only if available.
+* Allow alternative commission options if available in SeQura.

 = 4.9 =
 * Add fee options to Pago flexible